davidfischer/sphinx-common-submodule/sources/project-a/details.rst

 Project A Details
 =================

-This is some detailed content from Project A
+This is some detailed content from Project A.

+Here are some additional details in an update.